 The Australian Dangerous Goods Code, as adopted by the states and territories, sets out, among other things, requirements for the labelling of chemicals that are classed as dangerous goods.
 These labelling requirements are referred to in the Labelling Codes.
 A panel on the label sets out how these requirements are conveyed.

-The label content that is mandated by the Australian Dangerous Goods Code contributes to our assessment of ‘adequate instruction’ on an agvet chemical label—particularly in terms of acute handling information that is relevant to handling during transport and storage.
+The label content that is mandated by the Australian Dangerous Goods Code contributes to our assessment of ‘adequate instruction’ on an agvet chemical label—particularly in terms of handling information that is relevant during transport and storage.
 However, in the past we have based our satisfaction with this content on the fact that it is specifically regulated (and enforced) by a competent authority in each jurisdiction.
 We have therefore not specifically assessed this content in our approval of labels as this would involve regulatory duplication.
 In addition, the nature of the information and its presentation is such that there is little or no potential for it to conflict with or otherwise interact with the label requirements and instructions derived from our assessment of other aspects of occupational health and safety and the handling and management of the chemical.

 Workplace labeling (Safe Work Australia)